Releable Solutions

 Control Stability

-Flow characteristics and actuator response are configured to maintain stable operation, even with fluctuating process conditions.
+Flow characteristics and actuator response are configured to maintain stable operation.
+In unstable conditions, control performance can degrade significantly.

-Segment ball valves are selected where maintaining flow capacity and reliable operation under harsh conditions is more critical than achieving high-precision control.
+As a result, segment ball valves are preferred where maintaining flow capacity and reliable operation under harsh conditions is more critical than achieving high-precision control.

 Features & Standards